Potassium Deficiency: 4 Signs You May Have It

 Weakness, muscle spasms, and tingling or numbness in the muscles could indicate that your potassium deficiency is getting worse.

-If you already have any of these symptoms, we recommend that you go the doctor immediately for an evaluation.
+If you already have any of these symptoms, we recommend that you go to the doctor immediately for a check up.

 2. You have an irregular heartbeat

-According to several studies, eating too much salty food and too few fruits and vegetables can lead to high blood pressure.
+According to a scientific study carried out by the DASH Collaborative Research Group, eating too much salty food and too little fruit and veg can lead to high blood pressure.

 This is very common in athletes who train a lot.
 If this is the case for you, it’s a good idea to consume sports drinks that are rich in electrolytes and potassium from time to time.